crodier/software-blog/_posts/2023-01-02-outage-Process.md

 # Outage Process
 This chapter is about a consistent set of steps any team will use during an outage.
-The steps and the timing are important, becuase they let teams in both the softare and business organzation observe exactly what is happening and who is doing what, and see if they can get more help for the situation.
+The steps and the timing are important, because they let teams in both the softare and business organzation observe exactly what is happening and who is doing what, and see if they can get more help for the situation.
 Once the exact details are agreed upon, a published version and a meeting shoud be held company wide where the documentation is reviewed and an example incident run through, either recent or a fictitious event during the training.
 This can be recorded on the Zoom call, and connected to the wiki.
-Once this is recorded, any new joiner to the organziation shoudl review the outage procedure.
+Once this is recorded, any new joiner to the organization should review the outage procedure.

 ## Why process it is important?